 - Returned goods will affect the accounts and profits of the company.
-It can create a bad image of the company in the market and in worst cases, can even lead to a shutdown of the factory.
+That can create a bad image of the company in the market and, in worst cases, can even lead to a shutdown of the factory.

 GAAP and Channel Stuffing

 According to Generally Accepted Accounting Principles (GAAP), only when revenue has been earned shall it be recognized.
 But in the case of channel stuffing, the retailer or the distributor in the first case did not place orders with the company for the extra units that were sent to it through the distribution channel.
 Hence, such a sale of excess inventories is not recognized and the distributor can return the excess inventory to the company.
 This is recognized as a type of fraud, especially in large companies where channel stuffing is carried out to increase the sales and receivables for a short period of time.
 In fact, this practice leads to a kind of imbalance in the accounts of the company, as it borrows or steals from the sales of the next period and shows it in the sales of the current period to meet sales targets.

 - Companies should avoid setting unrealistic targets.
 Sales targets should be set in correlation with the demand for the product in the market.

 - The auditor of the company needs to be vigilant.
 He/She must maintain the accounts and ensure that the sales department is not inflating the figures and manipulating the accounts to meet their targets.